jasonmeverett/iqvia-ai-hackathon-resources/tool_templates/file_db_custom/README.md

 ## How to Use

 * Add any parquet and CSV files you want right to the tool directory, next to the sample `titanic.parquet`.
-* Make sure your agent knows which table to pull out, either in the `Role`/`Goal`/`Backstory` or part of the conversation prompt itself.
+* Make sure your agent knows which table to pull from, either in the `Role`/`Goal`/`Backstory` or part of the conversation prompt itself.

 In this example, see that `'titanic.parquet'` is explicitly mentioned in the conversation.
 You can customize this tool to have a specific parquet or CSV file to read from for example.